 Paul continues, “and to live sensibly, righteously, and godly in the present age” (So grace directs us away from sin and toward godliness.
 Grace, properly understood and applied, is self-correcting.
 When we are tempted to follow the wrong path, grace corrects us by teaching us to deny sin and embrace godly common sense and righteous living.
 I like the word sensibly in this passage.
 It is against common sense for a believer to live in sin and not according to their righteous nature.
 Properly understood grace, not willpower or the threat of condemnation, brings us back to the righteous path.

 And we become people who are “looking for the blessed hope and appearing of the glory of our great God and Savior, Christ Jesus, who gave Himself for us to redeem us from every lawless deed” (Christ’s giving Himself up for us – His finished work on the cross – delivered us from lawless living as our default mode), “and to purify for Himself” (Christ giving Himself up for us made us clean), “a people for His own possession” (Christ giving Himself up for us placed us in His family), “zealous for good deeds” (Christ giving Himself up for us infused us with zealousy for good deeds.
 He freed us from lawless living and empowered us for righteous living).

 That is what this passage, and much of the New Testament, says, “Grace, properly understood and applied, is self-correcting.”
-What does that look like in practice?
-We will answer that question next time.
+I will share an illustration of this next time.